mgoldsmith1/Loyola-Virtual-Exchange/README.md

 ## Frequently Asked Questions (FAQ) ##
 * What is Market-Exchange-Simulator?
-_Market Exchange Simulator is an open source trading simulator that uses the FIX Protocol and will allow users to test market strategies._
+   -_Market Exchange Simulator is an open source trading simulator that uses the FIX Protocol and will allow users to test market strategies._

 * Which software license is Market-Exchange-Simulator licensed under?
-_Market-Exchange-Simulator is licensed under the GNU General Public License v3.0.
+   -_Market-Exchange-Simulator is licensed under the GNU General Public License v3.0.
 Refer to the license document for more information._

 * Which platforms does Market-Exchange-Simulator support?
-_Market-Exchange-Simulator is actively tested and supported on various 64 bit versions of Windows (7 and up) and macOS._
+   -_Market-Exchange-Simulator is actively tested and supported on various 64 bit versions of Windows (7 and up) and macOS._

 * Who made Market-Exchange-Simulator?
-_Group6 from COMP312/412 course.
+   -_Group6 from COMP312/412 course.
 The list of contributors can be found on GitHub._

 * Are there indicators provided?
-_No.
+   -_No.
 Possibly in the future._

 * How do I report a bug?
-_On the project's Github page under the issues tab please submit a new issue ticket with a descriptive but brief subject line.
+   -_On the project's Github page under the issues tab please submit a new issue ticket with a descriptive but brief subject line.
 In the main body please provide adequate information for contributors to solve the issue._

 ## Who do I talk to? ##